docker/docs/develop/develop-images/dockerfile_best-practices.md

 > Consider an explicit UID/GID
 >
 > Users and groups in an image are assigned a non-deterministic UID/GID in that
-> the “next” UID/GID is assigned regardless of image rebuilds.
+> the "next" UID/GID is assigned regardless of image rebuilds.
 So, if it’s
 > critical, you should assign an explicit UID/GID.

 > Due to an [unresolved bug](https://github.com/golang/go/issues/13548) in the